phillipadsmith/everycandidate.org/about.md

 * Thanks to candidate Anna Sajnovic for an update
 * Thanks to candidate Sheila Cary-Meagher for an update
 * Thanks to candidate Shelley Laskin for an update0
+* Thanks to candidate Luke LaRocque for an update